Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 -	Scores to be stored so a leadership board could be implemented.
 -	Multiple player options (i.e. Have a Two Player Game, or Multiplayer).
 - Have Different Options, such as true or false, or different difficulty levels.
 - Have a hint option.
+- Give the User more choices in the number of Questions

 <br>